alanxoc3/radico8/README.md

 - ffmpeg listens to any audio produced in the docker container and forwards it to icecast and youtube.
 - a cron job runs every hour to load playlist updates into the radio.
 - carts are downloaded as p8.png images directly from lexaloffle.
+- the pico-8 console is rebooted every monday and whenever i push code updates.

 ## behavior
 - once radico8 notices a song is repeating, it will end the song in 20 seconds.